-When high-school students die to a subway train, the last thing they expected was to follow the orders of a giant black ball.
-To take part in the fighting and killing aliens and robots, all to survive and get out of there.
+When high-school students die on a subway train, the last thing they expected was to follow the orders of a giant black ball.
+To take part in the fighting and killing of aliens and robots, all to survive and get out of there.
 Kei Kurono finds his morals and will to survive tested, as he is broken over and over again.
-All in an effort to leave the Gantz with his friend, Katou.
+All to leave the Gantz with his friend, Katou.

-Gantz is a cutting criticism of the dark side of human beings and a hard look at the many flaws that can make people detestable.
+Gantz is a cutting criticism of human beings’ dark side and a hard look at the many flaws that can make people detestable.
 If you like violence with a lot of nudity mixed in, Gantz has you covered.
-Serious warning even for gorehounds though, this might be a bit more than you wish to chew off.
+Serious warning even for gorehounds, though.
+This series might be a bit more than you wish to chew off.

-Blood C is the third installment in the Blood series, however, it is more of a spin-off, so one can avoid the previous two.
+Blood C is the third installment in the Blood series; however, it is more of a spin-off, so one can avoid the previous two.
 It follows the story of Saya Kisaragi, who leads a split life.
-While during the day she is a normal highschool girl, by night she is a katana-wielding, monster destroying machine.
+While during the day she is a normal highschool girl, by night, she is a katana-wielding, monster destroying machine.
 All so that her village stays safe.
-However, she comes to hear about the broken covenant from the very monsters she vanquishes, of which she has no understanding of.
-Moreover, when an enigmatic dog asks her reason to fight, and who she made her promise to, her world starts unraveling.
+However, she comes to hear about the broken covenant from the very monsters she vanquishes, of which she has no understanding.
+Moreover, when an enigmatic dog asks her reason to fight and who she made her promise to, her world starts unraveling.